cDanowski/smle/documentation/SMLE_Manual.md

 ![Create Identifier before Publishing](images/create_identifier_before_publishing.png)

-When publishing the document, *SMLE* will provide you with a final uneditable view of the XML structure of the new SensorML document for verification purposes.
+When publishing the document, **SMLE** will provide you with a final uneditable view of the XML structure of the new SensorML document for verification purposes.
 Here you should proofread all the edited properties/elements.
 When detecting an error or some other reason to return to the edit view, use the **Edit Description** button located above the XML view.
-If you are satisifed with the preview of the new SensorML document, you find a notification below the XML preview. *SMLE* contacts the SOS instance to check, whether the identifier of the new SensorML instance already exists within the SOS.
-If not, it informs you about this and offers you a button called **Add Description** to persist the created document within the SOS.
+If you are satisifed with the preview of the new SensorML document, you find a notification below the XML preview. **SMLE** contacts the **SOS** instance to check, whether the identifier of the new SensorML instance already exists within the **SOS**.
+If not, it informs you about this and offers you a button called **Add Description** to persist the created document within the **SOS**.

 ![Publish - Add Description](images/create_from_Template_publish_view_add_description.png)